intel/neural-compressor/docs/tuning_strategies.md

 ```

-For details, [how to use sigopt strategy in lpot](./sigopt_strategy.md) is available.
+For details, [how to use sigopt strategy in neural_compressor](./sigopt_strategy.md) is available.

 ## Customize a New Tuning Strategy

-Intel® Low Precision Optimization Tool supports new strategy extension by implementing a subclass of `TuneStrategy` class in lpot.strategy package
+Intel® Neural Compressor supports new strategy extension by implementing a subclass of `TuneStrategy` class in neural_compressor.strategy package
  and registering this strategy by `strategy_registry` decorator.

 for example, user can implement a `Abc` strategy like below: